Skip to content

 2. Give your application a name, accept the terms of service and click Create

 Screenshot 3.
-Add a logo, description, and links to your terms of service and privacy policy, then click Save Changes.
+In the page that appears you can add a logo, description, or links to your terms of service and privacy policy if you wish to, and then click Save Changes.

 Screenshot 5.
 Click Add Redirect and enter the value of your HTTP_EXTERNAL environment variable, followed by /auth/callback.
 Then click Save Changes.